SciML/PolyChaos.jl/docs/src/random_ode.md

 t, x = solgalerkin.t, solgalerkin.u;
 ```

-For later purposes we compute the expected value and the standard deviation at all time instants using PCE.
+For later purposes, we compute the expected value and the standard deviation at all time instants using PCE.

 ```@example mysetup
 # an advantage of PCE is that moments can be computed from the PCE coefficients alone; no sampling required